Generic Name: Aminolevulinic Acid Gel (a MEE noh lev yoo lin ik AS id)

 - This medicine may cause harm if swallowed.
 If Ameluz (aminolevulinic acid gel) is swallowed, call a doctor or poison control center right away.

 - People using Ameluz (aminolevulinic acid gel) may get skin reactions where Ameluz (aminolevulinic acid gel) is used or around the area.
-These reactions may include redness, scaling, or swelling.
+These reactions may include burning, crusting, dryness, flaking, itching, oozing, redness, scabbing, scaling, stinging, or swelling.
 Most of the time, these reactions will go away within a few weeks after using Ameluz (aminolevulinic acid gel).
 Talk with the doctor.

 - Call your doctor right away if you have a skin reaction that bothers you or if the reaction makes it hard to keep putting Ameluz (aminolevulinic acid gel) on.
 Call your doctor right away if you have a skin reaction that causes problems with daily living.